 Anyone wanting a macro lens at a reasonable price

-The Nikon AF-S DX 85mm f/3.5 ED VR macro lens is one of the least expensive on our list.
+The Nikon AF-S DX 85mm f/3.5 ED VR macro lens is one of the cheapest on our list.
 But it still offers impressive optical quality and very fast autofocus.

 One of its shortcomings is the relatively slow maximum aperture of f/3.5.
-But as we know, fast lenses never come cheap, so this is not that surprising.
+But fast lenses are never cheap, so this isn’t that surprising.

 Some users are disappointed with the presence of barrel distortion.
 This is often present in zoom lenses and wide angles.
 But it is more of a surprise in a prime lens of this length.

 It can be corrected in editing by applying a filter.
-Some software like DxO PhotoLab 6 will have optical presets to deal with it.
+Software like DxO PhotoLab 7 has optical presets to deal with it.

 Autofocus is very fast and accurate.
 But there’s no focus-limiting switch to keep the range relevant to your shooting situation.

-The slow f/3.5 is compensated for slightly with the Vibration Reduction (VR) system.
-This gives up to four stops of exposure range.
-But it doesn’t stop the subject’s motion from blurring like all IS systems.
+The slow f/3.5 is compensated for slightly with the Vibration Reduction (VR) system, which gives up to four stops of exposure range.
+However, unlike other IS systems, it doesn’t stop the subject’s motion from blurring.

 The AF-S DX 85mm f/3.5 ED VR is a decent lens.
 It isn’t as stellar as others, but it comes at a price that makes it more accessible to many users.
-To that extent, it’s worth considering.
+And for that reason, it’s a lens worth considering.

 Brand